rasilab/ribosome_collisions_yeast/scripts/initiation_pgk1_10xaag_flow.md

-Flow analysis of PGK1 constructs with 10xAAG / 10xAGA inserts and varying Kozak
+Fluorescence of PGK1 WT reporters with 10xAAG / 10xAGA inserts and varying 5'UTR mutations
 ================
 rasi
 14 December, 2018